thycotic/ss-docs/admin/import-export-settings/index.md

 - SmtpPort
 - SmtpUseImplicitSSL

+### Ticket System

-**Ticket System** - These settings correspond to the Ticket System tab on the Configuration Ticket System page.
+- These settings correspond to the Ticket System tab on the Configuration Ticket System page.
 To insert a new Ticket System, in the same instance the export file came from, the TicketSystemId must be set to 0, otherwise it will treat it as an update (see External Instance Id).
 Ticket System Name cannot match another already in the database.

+### Session Recording

-**Session Recording** - These settings correspond to the Session Recording tab on the Configuration Session Record page.
+ - These settings correspond to the Session Recording tab on the Configuration Session Record page.
 Launcher must be enabled and a valid license for Session Monitoring is required to export and import this feature.

 Settings unavailable in a cloud environment: